locize/locize-editor/README.md

   // enable on init without the need of adding querystring locize=true
   enabled: false,
   autoOpen: true, // if set to false you will need to open it via API

+  openDashboard: false, // open dashboard instead of the specified project

   // enable by adding querystring locize=true; can be set to another value or turned off by setting to false
   enableByQS: 'locize',